Zoopla's comprehensive guide reveals all you need to know about snapping up a new-build property.

 New-build homes are a popular option for many people across the country.
 From first-time buyer homes and bachelor pads, to family houses and retirement homes, there is plenty of choice for buyers.

-Of course, getting onto the housing ladder is one of the biggest financial commitments you probably will ever make.
+Of course, getting on to the housing ladder is one of the biggest financial commitments you will probably ever make.
 So Zoopla's buying a new-build house guide will walk you step-by-step through the process.

 Buying new-build vs old

 There are many advantages to buying a new-build home.
 Here are some of Zoopla's top reasons:

 1. You can get in early

 Many house builders and developers offer properties off-plan, which means you can choose and reserve your dream home before it is even built.